catalyst-cloud/catalystcloud-docs/source/billing/credit-card.rst

    Once the payment method has been approved, you will be able to delete the selected credit card.

 You can also change back to Invoice as your payment method.
-The Catalyst Cloud will receive a notification request from your project.
+Catalyst Cloud will receive a notification request from your project.

 Before changing back to invoice method, we may reach out to you for a bit more of